ivanilmarcelino/designer/README.md

 ### Complete package:

 When downloading make sure to download the complete set, currently in 2 volumes:
-Designer_% Year% Month% Day% .ZIP
+> Designer_% Year% Month% Day% .ZIP
-Designer_% Year% Month% Day% .Z01
+> Designer_% Year% Month% Day% .Z01
+Or use this link to download using the GitHub ZIP feature [Download now](https://github.com/ivanilmarcelino/designer/archive/master.zip);

 Just save the files on your device in a temporary location, then unzip the ZIP, this will result in a self-extracting executable file, GIT has a limit of 25MB, so it was necessary to break the file.